TheRenegadeCoder/SnakeMD/README.md

 ## Make a list!

 PyMD can make a variety of markdown lists.
-The two main types of lists are ordered and unorded.
+The two main types of lists are ordered and unordered.

 ### Ordered List